linear/linear/docs/API.md

 }
 ```

-We can do the same thing with `workflowStates` which reprecent status fields for teams:
+We can do the same thing with `workflowStates` which represent status fields for teams:

 ```graphql
 query {